sourcegraph/sourcegraph-public-snapshot/doc/code_intelligence/how-to/configure_auto_indexing.md

 <p><b>We'd love to ensure that this feature is meeting the requirements of our users.</b> If you have input or feedback on this feature, you can either <a href="https://about.sourcegraph.com/contact">contact us directly</a>, <a href="https://github.com/sourcegraph/sourcegraph">file an issue</a>, or <a href="https://twitter.com/sourcegraph">tweet at us</a>.</p>
 </aside>

-Precise code intelligence auto indexing jobs are scheduled based on two fronts of configuration.
+Precise code intelligence auto-indexing jobs are scheduled based on two fronts of configuration.

 The first front selects the set of repositories and commits within those repositories that are candidates for auto-indexing.
 These candidates are controlled by [configuring auto indexing policies](#configure-auto-indexing-policies).